luk3yx/miniirc/README.md

 You can handle IRCv3 capabilities before connecting using a handler.
-You must use `force=True` on any `irc.quote()` called here, as when this is called, miniirc may not yet be fully connected.
+You must use `force=True` on any `irc.quote()` called here, as when this is called, miniirc may not be fully connected yet.

 ```py
 import miniirc